aileenmcd/scottish_charity_data_app/README.md

 Link to the url of the app: [https://aileen-mcd.shinyapps.io/charity\_data\_app/](https://aileen-mcd.shinyapps.io/charity_data_app/)

-This app allows exploration and visualisation of charities in Scotland (using the Scottish Charity Regulator data found [here](https://www.oscr.org.uk/about-charities/search-the-register/charity-register-download/)).
+This app allows exploration and visualisation of charities in Scotland.
+It uses information from the Scottish Charity Register (found [here](https://www.oscr.org.uk/about-charities/search-the-register/charity-register-download/)) supplied by the Office of the Scottish Charity Regulator and licensed under the Open Government Licence v.3.0.

 Users can not only visualise the data (via charts, maps and high level figures) but also download a subset of the main dataset as csv file to allow further exploration by the user.
 For more information on the data see the [data dictionary](https://www.oscr.org.uk/media/3788/2018-07-20-description-of-charity-register-download-fields-updated-08_11_2019.pdf).

 ## Purpose
 Wanted to make it easier to get insights and an overview of charities in Scotland at a high level.
 The app allows users to generate insights and comparisons between different areas and purposes.
 Users can look at questions and problems such as: